-We show in Table 7 the precision of the object recognition task using the individual and collective concepts.
-The precision is presented in two ways, one considering the total number of objects and the other one taking into a count only the number of objects used during the individual training (reported in parentheses).
+We show in Table 2 the precision of the object recognition task using the individual (columns labeled with R1 and R2) and collective (columns labeled with R1-R2 and R2-R1) concepts.
+Precision is calculated as the number of well classified images from the total number of test images that contain an object during one experiment.
+The precision is presented in two ways, one considering the total number of objects, and the other one taking into a count only the number of objects used during the individual training (reported in parentheses).
 As can be seen the collective concepts produce a significantly better precision.